MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples-and-solutions/copilot-chat.md

 The Copilot Chat sample allows you to build your own integrated large language model chatbot.
 This is an enriched intelligence app, with multiple dynamic components including command messages, user intent, and memories.

 The chat prompt and response will evolve as the conversation between the user and the application proceeds.
-This chat experience is a chat skill containing multiple functions that work together to construct the final prompt for each exchange.
+This chat experience uses a chat plugin containing multiple functions that work together to construct the final prompt for each exchange.

 > [!IMPORTANT]